Carter national security adviser Zbigniew Brzezinski dies - World - NZ Herald News

 Brzezinski's climb to the top of the foreign policy community began at Canada's McGill University, where he earned degrees in economics and political science.
 Later at Harvard, he received a doctorate in government, a fellowship and a publishing contract " for his thesis on Soviet purges as a permanent feature of totalitarianism.

-Frequent trips to Eastern Europe and several books and articles in the 1950s established Brzezinski as an expert on Communism, and by the 1960s he'd begun to attract the interest of policymakers.
+He made frequent trips to Eastern Europe and wrote several books and articles on Communism in the 1950s.
 Throughout his career, he would be affiliated with moderate-to-liberal groups, including the Rand Corp., the Council on Foreign Relations, Amnesty International and the NAACP.

+Cautioning in lectures of fractures within the Communist movement, Brzezinski emerged in the mid-1960s as a defender of the American presence in Vietnam.
+Unless the United States put up an effective resistance there, he argued, communist nations such as China would be emboldened to engage the West by fomenting trouble in politically unstable regions.

+Still, Brzezinski characterized himself as a "dawk," suggesting that he might have had reservations about other aspects of American policy in Southeast Asia.

 This story has been automatically published from the Associated Press wire which uses US spellings